imbraintl/onenest2/README.md

-# OneNest Botswana - CSS Structure & Mummycare Dashboards
+# OneNest Botswana - CSS Structure & OneNest Dashboards

-This project is a complete PHP implementation of the Mummycare platform with MySQL database.
+This project is a complete PHP implementation of the OneNest platform with MySQL database.
 It uses a modular CSS architecture and includes comprehensive dashboard systems for multiple user types.

 ## 🚀 Quick Setup (No Apache Config Required)